Birxdk/aws_wordpress_bitnami_https/readme.md

 ## Permission to edit files directly on server ##
 Files uploaded from the UI are uploading under the daemon user, to be able to edit them on the server/using SFTP, SSH to server and run:
 `sudo chown -R bitnami:daemon /opt/bitnami/apps/wordpress/htdocs`

+## Mixed content ##
+Pluging to remove the HTTP from all urls and make urls relative This plugin is usually enough to have the site working and avoid mixed content errors `Remove http` 2.1.0 | By Fact Maven

+If you still see the mixed content errors in admin, try to install the plugin `Relative urls` 0.1.5 | By Tunghsiao Liu

+Both plugins works together.